jxxcarlson/elm-markdown/README.md

 ## Recent Changes

+- Changed the return type of the rendering functions, e.g., `toHtml : Option -> String -> Html  msg` becomes `toHtml : Option -> String -> Html MarkdownMsg`.
+This change makes the rendered text "active," e.g., can respond to clicks.
+ See next item.

 - Added `sourceMap : Tree MDBlockWithId -> BiDict String String` in the `Markdown.Parse` module as a hook for host programs to implement bidrectional sync of source and rendered text.

 ## Thanks